Sokrates Starynkiewicz Square

 The Sokrates Starynkiewicz Square (/pl/; Plac Sokratesa Starynkiewicza) is a triangular urban square in Warsaw, Poland, located within the neighbourhood of Filtry, within the Ochota district, between Koszyki Street, Lindley Street, and Jerusalem Avenue.
-Its large portion forms a park known as the Alfons Grotowski Square (Skwer im.
+Its large portion forms a park known as the Alfons Grotowski Square (/pl/; Skwer im.
 Alfonsa Grotowskiego).
 It was developed in 1893, and in 1936, was turned into a garden square.

 Name

 The urban square is named after Sokrates Starynkiewicz, the mayor of Warsaw from 1875 to 1892.
 Its large portion forms a garden square named after Alfons Grotowski, a 19th- and 20th-century engineer and co-creator of the city's waterworks and sewage system.

 History

 The Starynkiewicz Square in the early 1900s, together with the Child Jesus Chapel, Child Jesus Hospital, and Our Lady of Perpetual Help Church.

 Since 1842, the area was crossed by Iron Street, while the square was ploted out in 1893, and named after Sokrates Starynkiewicz, the mayor of Warsaw from 1875 to 1892.
 It was developed to the north from the Lindley Filters.
 Prior to this, the name Starynkiewicz Street was used for the nearby Filers Street.

 In 1902, to the west of the square was constructed the new building for the Child Jesus Hospital (now known as the Child Jesus Teaching Hospital), the largest medical facility in Warsaw.
 Next to it were also opened the Child Jesus Chapel, and the Our Lady of Perpetual Help Church, which were of Catholic and Eastern Orthodox denominations respectively.
 The latter was closed down in 1915, and deconstructed a few years later.
 The chappel was later expanded and elevated to the status of a church in 1925.
 Additionally, in 1901, next to the square at the corner of Lindley and Nowy Gród Streets, was placed a sandstone obelisk.
 It was originally erected in 1799 at the cemetery next to the original hospital building, and dedicated to its 30,000 deceased patients, who were buried there.

 In 1921, on the other side of the square, was also opened the building of the Department of Obstetrics and Gynecology of the Medical University of Warsaw.

 In 1926, the square was crossed with the narrow-gauge tracks of the Electric Commuter Railways.

 The headquarters building of the Municipal Waterworks and Sewage Company of the Capital City of Warsaw, opened in 1930.

 Between 1928 and 1930, the large headquarters building of the Waterworks and Sewage Company Directorate (since 1951 known as the Municipal Waterworks and Sewage Company of the Capital City of Warsaw) was constructed at 5 Starynkiewicz Square.
 Originally designed by Stefan Szyller in the neoclassical, it was completed according to a modified design by Romuald Miller as a modernist object after a construction disaster caused by construction errors.

 In 1933, a southern portion of Iron Street, which formed the eastern boundary of the square, was renamed after William Heerlein Lindley, the head engineer of the city's waterworks and sewage system.